Midwives: Benefits of Having a Midwife

 The services of a midwife depend on the certification and licensing credentials obtained and the practice restrictions of each state.
 Because of the additional licensure in nursing, a nurse-midwife can offer the most comprehensive array of health care services to women.

 These services include annual gynecological exams, family planning and preconception care, prenatal care, labor and delivery support, newborn care, and menopausal management.
-Midwives generally provide reproductive education in fertility, nutrition and exercise, contraception, pregnancy health, breastfeeding, and quality infant care.
+Midwives generally provide reproductive education in fertility, nutrition, exercise, contraception, pregnancy health, breastfeeding, and quality infant care.

-Midwives often function as a quality economical option for birthing care.
+Midwives often function as both a quality and economical option for birthing care.
 Find a local midwife.

 What are the different types of midwives?

-Midwives are qualified health care providers who go through comprehensive training and examinations for certification.
+Midwives are qualified health care providers who receive comprehensive training and must pass an examination to become certified.
 Certification is offered by the American College of Nurse Midwives (ACNM) and the North American Registry of Midwives (NARM).

 The practice and credentials related to midwifery differ throughout the United States.